Venus Alley, Butte: History

 Venus Alley rose in the 1880s during the heyday of Butte as a wide-open copper-mining town, full of hundreds of saloons and gambling halls.
 The block-long district was located in the center of town off Wyoming Street.
 The name "Venus Alley" came from the rear entrance of the famous Dumas Brothel, one of the longest running houses of prostitution in the U.S. The brick-lined alley was lined with "cribs", overhung with a single white light bulb over each entrance.
 Although made illegal in 1890 by the city fathers, the establishments continued to operate by bribery of the city police.

-The north side of the alley was lined with the famous "double-deckers", where the alley-level cribs were surmounted by a wooden planks and a second row of cribs.
+The north side of the alley was lined with the famous "double-deckers", where the alley-level cribs had a second row of cribs above them reached via wooden planks.
 The women who worked the cribs typically wore brightly colored and short-skirted dresses, and would stand in the windows to attract customers.
 The cribs were equipped with call boxes for ordering drinks or food from nearby bars and noodle parlors.

 In 1903, prostitution was regulated in Butte.
 The women were ordered to wear longer dresses with high necklines, and blinds had to be installed in the windows.
 The prostitutes banded together and protested.
-Street solicitation was banned, so doorways were opened up into the cribs and passageways between then built, creating a labyrinth off of the street where the women continued to solicit.
+Street solicitation was banned, so doorways were opened up into the cribs and passageways built between them, creating a labyrinth off the street where the women continued to solicit.

-The area expanded in around 1916 when the price of copper rose to a new high, but was closed down the following year by Federal law designed to protect WW1 soldiers from venereal disease.
-However prostitution continued underground.
+The area expanded in around 1916 when the price of copper rose to a new high, but was closed down the following year by federal law designed to protect WW1 soldiers from venereal disease.
+However, prostitution continued underground.

-The area reopened in the 1930s, and a screening fence erected at the end of the alley to keep the activities hidden from the public view.
-In 1943 prostitution was prohibited in Butte, the cribs closed down although the more discreet brothels continued to operate.
+The area reopened in the 1930s, and a screening fence erected at the end of the alley to keep the activities hidden from public view.
+In 1943, prostitution was prohibited in Butte, and the cribs closed down, although the more discreet brothels continued to operate.